victordibia/tjwave/README.md

 If your robot arm does not respond, kindly confirm you have connected it correctly.
 See the [PIN diagram here](https://github.com/nebrius/raspi-io/wiki/Pin-Information) for more information on raspberry pi PINS.

-If you have problems with the setup, please refer to Adafruit's Neopixel on Raspbeery Pi guide to troubleshoot.

 ##Running